smolanalytics

 every feature

-what the binary actually does
+what the product actually does